sbb-design-systems/lyne-components/src/components/sbb-footer/readme.md

+The `sbb-footer` component is used to display page related information like copyright, contact or other content related links.

+### Variants

-The `<sbb-footer>` component is used to display page related information like copyright, contact or other content related links.
-There are two variants of the footer.
-The default, which displays the slotted content in regular block element approach and the clock-columns variant, which uses a css-grid for displaying the content over different breakpoints.
+There are two variants of the footer: the `variant='default'`, which displays the slotted content in regular block element approach and the `variant='clock-columns'`, which uses a css-grid for displaying the content over different breakpoints.

-**Negative variant:**
-If using the footer in negative variant, please also apply the negative attribute to the content where needed (e.g. `sbb-link-list`, `sbb-link` and `sbb-divider`).

 **Note:**
-Content, like sbb-link-list that could come along with a button, needs to be wrapped with a `<div>` element with a helper class (`class="sbb-link-list-button-group"`) to be displayed correctly.
+Content, like `sbb-link-list` that could come along with a button, needs to be wrapped with a `<div>` element with a helper class (`class="sbb-link-list-button-group"`) to be displayed correctly.

-## Usage

-Default
+Default variant:

 ```html
 <sbb-footer accessibility-title="Footer">